willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 >The total solution to a non-homogeneous differential equation can be found by the superposition (addition) of the circuit's natural response with **any** particular response (found without regard for the initial conditions), followed by using the initial conditions to resolve unknown constants.

+If you have taken a differential equation class, what we are doing is called the [method of undetermined coefficients](https://www.khanacademy.org/math/differential-equations/second-order-differential-equations#undetermined-coefficients).
 This is a pretty bold theory to state without proof.
 It is central to finding the step response.
 For the moment please take it on faith.
 [Here]({% link _articles/differential-equations.md %}) is my attempt to explain.

 In mathematical vocabulary the the theory says,